kenyee/requery-wiki/Gradle-&-Annotation-processing.md

 apply plugin: `net.ltgt.apt`
 ```

-Note the need for plugins for proper annotation processing may get fixed in a future version of gradle, as described [here](https://github.com/gradle/gradle/blob/master/design-docs/java-annotation-processing.md)
+Note the need for plugins for proper annotation processing may get addressed in a future version of gradle, as described [here](https://github.com/gradle/gradle/blob/master/design-docs/java-annotation-processing.md)

 **Why not use the `provided` scope?**